kubeshop/monokle/README.md

 clone/build as described below!

 - Check out the [monokle.io website](https://monokle.io) for introductory material and videos.
-- Read the [introductory blog-post](https://medium.com/@kubeshop/introducing-monokle) to get a quick intro and overview
+- Read the [introductory blog-post](https://medium.com/kubeshop-i/hello-monokle) to get a quick intro and overview
 - Ask question, report bugs, suggest features, join our discussions [here on GitHub](https://github.com/kubeshop/monokle/discussions)
+- See "Getting Involved" below on how to get started with contributions

 ## Building